How to Fight a Forgery Charge in California

 Legal motions can lead to dismissal of charges or weakening of the prosecution’s case through the exclusion of improper evidence.

 Motions are formal legal requests, usually submitted on paper with supporting affidavits and exhibits, made to the judge of the case.
 Motions ask the judge to take a certain action that the law requires or allows.
-Common motions that a Los Angeles forgery defense attorney at Spolin Law P.C. may file for a related case include:
+Common motions that an experienced Los Angeles forgery defense attorney may file for a related case include:

-To learn more about legal motions that may apply to your case, contact an experienced Los Angeles forgery defense attorney at Spolin Law P.C. for a free consultation.
+To learn more about legal motions that may apply to your case, contact an experienced Los Angeles forgery defense attorney for a consultation.

 Winning a Forgery Trial